 The decision model was evaluated over a lifetime time horizon with three-month cycles.
-The probability of moving from "Initial Treatment" to "Complete Response/Disease-free" was determined from CR to treatment at three months from clinical trials.^{18,20,78,81}
+The probability of moving from "Initial Treatment" to "Complete Response/Disease-free" was determined from CR to treatment at three months from clinical trials.18,20,79,82

 For population 1, the probability of moving from "Disease-free" to "Persistent/Recurrent NMIBC" was determined from CR, when available, at 6, 9, and 12 months and were time varying.
 When CR was not reported, as in the case of gemcitabine ± docetaxel, HGRFS was used as a proxy for CR.
 For population 2, the probability of moving from "Disease-free" to "Persistent/Recurrent NMIBC" was determined from HGRFS survival at 6, 9, 12 months and were time varying.
-The probability of HGRFS between 12 and 24 months was used to estimate the probability of remaining in the "Persistent/Recurrent NMIBC" Markov state for all time periods greater than 12 months.
-The appropriate form of the equation P=1-e^{-kt} was used to estimate the three-month probability to match the model's cycle length.
+Duration of response Kaplan-Meier curves (for nadofaragene firadenovec and oportuzumab monatox) or reported HGRFS (for gemcitabine ± docetaxel) beyond 12 months and up to 36 months, depending on data availability, were used to estimate the probability of remaining in the "Persistent/Recurrent NMIBC" Markov state for all time periods greater than 12 months.
+The appropriate form of the equation P=1-e-kt was used to estimate the three-month probability to match the model's cycle length.

 One issue that arose from using CR and HGRFS from clinical trials was that the 12-month assessments were conducted differently between trials for nadofaragene firadenovec and oportuzumab monatox.
 For nadofaragene firadenovec, 12-month assessments for CR and HGRFS were included a biopsy in addition to urine cytology and cystoscopy, whereas for oportuzumab monatox a biopsy was not required at 12 months.
 In the nadofaragene firadenovec trial, three patients in population 1 and two patients in population 2 were classified as having recurrence at 12 months only as a result of the required biopsy.
 To better represent these different 12-month outcome assessments, we chose to conduct scenario analyses that 1) estimate the effect of having required biopsies at 12 months in both trials; and 2) estimate the effect of not having required biopsies at 12 months in both trials.
 This was done by altering the transition probabilities from the 12-month base case values for both treatments.
 Although scenario analyses are not usually presented alongside the base case results, we thought that these differences between trials were significant enough that the results should be reported with the base case results.
-However, sensitivity analyses were not conducted on the scenario analysis results.
+However, sensitivity analyses were not conducted on these scenario analysis results.

-Transitions directly from "Disease-free" to "MIBC" were not allowed in the model; all transitions to the "MIBC" state occurred through the "Persistent/Recurrent NMIBC" state.
+Transitions directly from "Disease-free" to "MIBC" were not allowed in the base case of the model; all transitions to the "MIBC" state occurred through the "Persistent/Recurrent NMIBC" state.
 Progression-free survival was used to estimate transitions from "Persistent/Recurrent NMIBC" to "MIBC."
 These transitions were calculated by dividing the number of patients at 12 months who had progression (i.e., 1 - progression-free survival) by the cumulative number of patients with NMIBC at 12 months (i.e., 1 - CR or HGRFS), and then adjusting for three-month cycles.
-Since these estimates were not available for gemcitabine ± docetaxel or the hypothetical treatment, the highest transition probability value from those calculated for nadofaragene firadenovec and oportuzumab monatox was used (i.e., 2.6% for population 1 and 3.8% for population 2).
+Since these estimates were not available for gemcitabine ± docetaxel or the hypothetical treatment, the highest transition probability value from those calculated for nadofaragene firadenovec and oportuzumab monatox was used (i.e., 1.4% for population 1 and 3.0% for population 2).
 The model inputs for these parameters are shown in the Table 5.4 and 5.5.